Person injured in Hillyard shooting

 "I just wanted to make sure he was OK and that they weren't going to come back," Rushing said.

-Jensen said no arrests were made and police did not have information about the suspect.
+Jensen said no arrests were made and police did not have information about the suspect(s).

 Rushing said the shooting was "pretty scary," especially because he has young children in his house.
-He said he hopes the victim is OK and that police catch the people responsible.
+He said he hopes the victim is OK and that police catch the person(s) responsible.